Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 After that you can do /cluster compute and wait for ~20mins to get the result.
 Typically this grid will contain some 3600-4000 chunks, well below uphashing
 Next, you can run /cluster loadCluster and /cluster loadGrid to see the cluster/loading grid on the chunk debug map Then you can run, say, /cluster constructLoader iron_block 0 128, to generate a loader for the grid that consists of iron blocks as bridging blocks, chests and hoppers at y=128

+### rpm fireless cluster
+There is an unpublished cluster chunk finder by [rpm](https://www.youtube.com/@rpm0618) that only includes chunks in the cluster that have no fire in them.
+This helps avoid [the tile tick out of synch crash](../async-line.md#ticknexttick-list-ouf-of-synch-crash) when doing falling block in the nether in full vanilla.